-Join us for an evening of true, personal stories about science!
+Join us for an evening of true, personal stories about breaking the code!

 Hosted by Audrey Kearns and Joseph Scrimshaw

 Claudia Dolph is a writer, actor, producer, and director.
 She is one of the co-host/founders of C & C Variety Hour, one of the co-founders of Geek Girl Authority.
 She is currently a writer for Super Dork House, and has contributed to various websites including Legion of Leia, Heroic Girls & Project C. She co-hosted the podcasts Poll Cats and Booze & Phasers.
 Claudia is currently developing a LatinX Superhero narrative podcast series for the Future X Network, along with her partner Crissy Guerrero.
 A former dancer turned all of the threats (a girls gotta work), she has performed in all of the musicals, written a lot of jokes, talked to a lot of people, done some TV, indie films, finally met Danny Trejo and that’s all that matters. https://www.futurex.fm/soldadera

 Samy Kamkar is an independent security researcher and huge nerd.
 His open source hardware and software highlight the insecurities in everyday technologies, such as weaponizing a children's toy to unlock cars, designing clandestine wireless keyboard sniffers hidden into mobile phone chargers, and building drones that wirelessly hijack and control swarms of other drones.
 His work has been cited by the NSA, triggered hearings on Capitol Hill, and has been the basis for security advancements across vehicles, smartphones, and other technologies.